 The 2020 engagements include: I Capuleti e i Montecchi, The Rake’s Progress, and Oedipus Rex at Opera di Roma, Pelléas et Mélisande at Milan’s La Scala, concerts with the Orchestre National de France, the Orchestra Sinfonica Nazionale della Rai, the Gewandhausorchester Leipzig, the Mahler Chamber Orchestra, and the Orchestra Mozart.

 Daniele Gatti was awarded the Premio “Franco Abbiati” from Italian music critics as best conductor in 2015, and in 2016 he was awarded the Chevalier de la Légion d’Honneur from the French Republic for his work as Musical Director of the Orchestre National de France.

 Under Sony Classical he has recorded works by Debussy and Stravinsky with the Orchestre National de France, and a DVD of Wagner’s Parsifal staged at the Metropolitan Opera in New York.
 Under the label RCO Live he has recorded Berlioz’s Symphonie Fantastique, Mahler’s First, Second and Fourth Symphonies, a DVD of Stravinsky’s Le Sacre du Printemps together with Debussy’s Prélude à l’Après-midi d’un Faune and La Mer, a DVD of Strauss’s Salome performed at the Dutch National Opera, a CD of Bruckner’s Symphony n.
 9 together with the Prelude and the Karfreitagszauber (Good Friday Music) from Wagner’s Parsifal.
-In November 2019 the DVD of Wagner’s Tristan und Isolde, staged at the Teatro dell’Opera di Roma, will be released for C Major.
+In November 2019 a DVD of Wagner’s Tristan und Isolde, staged at the Teatro dell’Opera di Roma, was released by C Major.